 Fired at first sight with what the Muse imparts,

-This extract is a good example of closed heroic couplets.
-Here, all the couplets make complete sense – meaning, they do not carry their sense into the following lines.
+This excerpt is a good example of closed heroic couplets.
+Here, all the couplets make complete sense – meaning they do not carry their sense into the following lines.
 Moreover, these couplets also rhyme.

 “Whan that aprill with his shoures soote

 The droghte of march hath perced to the roote,

 And bathed every veyne in swich licour

 Whan zephirus eek with his sweete breeth

 Hath in the ram his halve cours yronne…”